pwall567/json-kotlin-test/README.md

     }
 ```

-If any of the tests fail an `AssertionError` will be thrown with a detailed error message, usually including expected
+If any of the tests fail, an `AssertionError` will be thrown with a detailed error message, usually including expected
 and actual values.

 ### Testing JSON Properties